dhammateca/dhammapada-munindo/manuscript/markdown/dhp-26.md

 and attachments.

 397.\\
-Whoever has broken loose from all bondage\\
+Whoever has cut all that tethers\\
 and found fearlessness,\\
 who is beyond attachments\\
 and defilements,\\